neurocyte/zat/README.md

 Override the language with --language and select a different theme with --theme.
 The default theme will be read from ~/.config/flow/config.json if found.

+See `scripts/fzf-grep` for an example of using zat to highlight fzf previews.

 See --help for full command line.